Heroponne/SensyDeviseSaving/README.md

 # SensyDeviseSaving
 Technical test optional for Sensy
 ## Purpose
-Save all rates of all currency pairs available with iBanFirst API.
+Save all rates of all currency pairs available with iBanFirst API, in JSON format.
 ## How to use it ?
 Having Php 7.2 installed on computer
 CLI :